ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/thatchers/grave-photos/use/pleasant-grove-record.md

 citation: "Digital photograph of record at Pleasant Grove Cemetery, Ithaca NY, taken April 2022."
 notes: >-

-  - Presumably "William Thatcher is a mistake, as is the spelling and capitalization "Van DerVere".
+  - Presumably "William Thatcher" is a mistake, as is the spelling and capitalization "Van DerVere".
 ---

 Thatcher William  Lot 6  Sec I